jhrcook/statistical-rethinking/ch13_adventures-in-covariance.md

 ### 13.1.3 The varying slopes model

-  - model with varying intercepts and slopes (explination follows)
+  - model with varying intercepts and slopes (explanation follows)

 $$ W\_i (\_i, ) \\